Additional Information For Light Aircraft Transfers / Fly-In Safaris

 Passengers over 100 kg may therefore be required to purchase an additional seat, depending on the policy of the individual airline company.

-Most light aircraft transfers have a strict restriction of just 15 kg luggage (some may accept 20 kg; others may have a restriction of only 10 kg however) per person, normally packed in SOFT SIDED bags.
+Most light aircraft transfers have a strict restriction of 15 kg luggage per person (some may accept 20 kg; others may have a restriction of only 10 kg however), packed in SOFT SIDED bags.
 The 'soft sided' bag rule is because the luggage hold area of the aircraft in general is small - so your bag may need to be 'squashed' in - therefore as much flexibility as possible is required!
 Please therefore do not bring hard or totally rigid suitcases as they will not fit easily, if at all, into the baggage compartment.

 This total allowance includes any hand luggage too.